jappeace/cut-the-crap/Readme.md

 ## Track based silence detection
 It is possible to specify one audio output as speech track.
 This will be used to for silence detection only.
-The result is very precize silence detection.
+The result is very precise silence detection.

-## Seperate music track
+## Separate music track
 Another track would be background and won't be modified at all.
 In the end it just get's cut of how far it is.

 This way we get good music and interesting stream.
-Another idea is to remix an entirely different source of music into the video, so we can play copyrighted music on stream and youtube friendly music on youtube.
+Another idea is to remix an entirely different source of music into the video, so we can play copyrighted music on stream and Youtube friendly music on Youtube.

 # Design
 This project is mostly a wrapper around ffmpeg.
-We use haskell for shell programing.
+We use Haskell for shell programming.

 The [shelly](http://hackage.haskell.org/package/shelly) library was chosen in support of shell programming.
 Originally we used [turtle](http://hackage.haskell.org/package/turtle),